dp-69/xpm/README.md

 #### Windows

 All commands are issued from a **x64 Native Tools Command Prompt for VS 2022** command prompt (which is a part of Microsoft's Visual Studio toolset).
 It is assumed that Step 1 is conducted in `C:\` drive.
-Note that Step 1 may take at least an hour to execute and occupy around 100 GB of free storage.
+Note that Step 1 may take at least an hour to execute.

 - Installing MPI